victronenergy/dbus-fronius/README.md

 --------------

 Fronius:
 The Fronius inverter appears to be compliant with the sunspec standard regarding the registers needed in this project.
 However, there may be multiple PV inverters sharing a single IP address.
 Multiple inverters are connected to a data manager, and not directly to the network.
 The data manager is connected to the network, and acts as a gateway for modbus TCP communication.
 Each inverter has its own unit ID.
 The unit IDs are retrieved using the solar API.

 SMA sunny boy:
-* The Operating State (part of the inverter model) is not supported, allthough the SunSpec standard specifies it as mandatory.
+* The Operating State (part of the inverter model) is not supported, although the SunSpec standard specifies it as mandatory.
 This is a problem, because the power limiter in hub4control uses this state.
 * The parameters controlling power limiting are write only (SunSpec has them read/write).
 This is a problem because it is impossible to retrieve their current value, for example during startup.
 There is a workaround possible, but it is not part of this release.

 Testing on a linux PC
 =====================